Jachm11/optee-os_raspberry_pi_4_port/README.md

 cmdline.txt
 config.txt
 ```
-Procced and insert the SD card into the RPI4.
+Proceed and insert the SD card into the RPI4.

 ## 6.2 Stablish serial port comunication

-For us too see the log messages of OPTEE inside the RPI4 we need to watch the UART serial port, since these messages are not shown on the regular interface on the RPI4.
+For us to see the log messages of OPTEE inside the RPI4 we need to watch the UART serial port, since these messages are not shown on the regular interface of the RPI4.
-For this we can use either PuTTY or picocom.
-We will be using picocom but it doesnt make much difference to use one or the other.
+For this we can use either PuTTY or Picocom.
+We will be using Picocom but it doesn't make much difference to use one or the other.

 This section will require the FTDI cable.
 Follow the instructions on the image bellow to connect it properly: